Homoaromaticity: History

 The concept of homoaromaticity has its origins in the debate over the non-classical carbonium ions that occurred in the 1950s.
 Saul Winstein, a famous proponent of the non-classical ion model, first described homoaromaticity while studying the 3-bicyclo[3.1.0]hexyl cation.

 In a series of acetolysis experiments, Winstein et al. observed that the solvolysis reaction occurred empirically faster when the tosyl leaving group was in the equatorial position.
 The group ascribed this difference in reaction rates to the anchimeric assistance invoked by the "cis" isomer.
 This result thus supported a non-classical structure for the cation.

 Winstein subsequently observed that this non-classical model of the 3-bicyclo[3.1.0]hexyl cation is analogous to the previously well-studied aromatic cyclopropenyl cation.
 Like the cyclopropenyl cation, positive charge is delocalized over three equivalent carbons containing two π electrons.
-This electronic configuration thus satisfies Huckel's rule (requiring 4n+2 π electrons) for aromaticity.
+This electronic configuration thus satisfies Hückel's rule (requiring 4n+2 π electrons) for aromaticity.
 Indeed, Winstein noticed that the only fundamental difference between this aromatic propenyl cation and his non-classical hexyl cation was that, in the latter ion, conjugation is interrupted by three \sCH2\s units.
 The group thus proposed the name "tris-homocyclopropenyl"—the tris-homo counterpart to the cyclopropenyl cation.

 Evidence for homoaromaticity

 Criterion for homoaromaticity

 The criterion for aromaticity has evolved as new developments and insights continue to contribute to our understanding of these remarkably stable organic molecules.
 The required characteristics of these molecules has thus remained the subject of some controversy.
-Classically, aromatic compounds were defined as planar molecules that possess a cyclically delocalized system of (4n+2)π electrons, satisfying Huckel's rule.
+Classically, aromatic compounds were defined as planar molecules that possess a cyclically delocalized system of (4n+2)π electrons, satisfying Hückel's rule.
 Most importantly, these conjugated ring systems are known to exhibit enormous thermochemical stability relative to predictions based on localized resonance structures.
 Three important features seem to characterize aromatic compounds: